-Lyme disease vaccine: Using Brookhaven’s National Synchrotron Light Source, scientists studied the structure of the Lyme disease protein, which then led to an effective vaccine.
+Lyme disease vaccine: Using Brookhaven’s National Synchrotron Light Source, scientists studied the structure of proteins on Lyme disease-causing bacteria, which then led to a promising vaccine.

 Tritiated thymidine: In 1956, Brookhaven researchers discovered a new way to study DNA by attaching the radioisotope tritium to thymidine, one of the building blocks of DNA.
 Tritiated thymidine also proved useful in studies of cell migration and growth throughout the body.
 Today, it is used in many different immunological tests and has become a standard for studies in cell proliferation.

 DNA sequencing: In 1982, scientists at Brookhaven finished determining the sequence of the DNA of the virus T7, the longest DNA sequence then known.
 In all, 39,936 base pairs were counted and identified.
 The genetic map was correlated with T7's protein production, which led to a detailed understanding of how such viruses control their own replication.